Skip to main content

 Cass County, MinnesotaOligotrophic

 On the LakeGrade rubric, Hunter Lake pulls an A: clarity at 31.0 ft and 11 µg/L of phosphorus put it in the top bracket for Minnesota.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Hunter Lake has no invasive species recorded in Minnesota state databases as of 2023, though prevention practices still apply at all access points.
 The state fisheries records do not list documented species for Hunter Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 No formal public access is documented at Hunter Lake — most use is by shoreline residents and their guests.
 The lake has a partial ice record — 11 observed ice-outs, centered near Apr 22.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.